Lipsaasahoo/CodeBase/README.md

 # CodeBase
-It is a Code and Standards retrieval Web app
+It is a Code and Standards retrieval Web app.
+Author - Lipsa Sahoo